FyraLabs-Graveyard/wiki-old/guide.md

 Experience using these executables is highly customizable and generally can be tuned to your heart's content

-> In order to actually modify the code, you will be needed SRPMs (abbreviated as Source RPMs), these will not be discussed in this guide as it lies beyond the scope of this guide.
-Please refer to other sources for further information on this topic.
+> In order to actually modify the code, you will need SRPMs (short for source RPMs).
+These will not be discussed in this guide as it lies beyond the scope of this guide.
+Please refer to the [Packaging Guide](/guide/contributing/building) for more information on building packages.
 {.is-info}

-These files are ubiquitous and easy to find for a given program.
+These files are ubiquitous and easy to find for a given program, unless the package itself is proprietary software.

-These programs do follow your system's theme integration and related customization settings
+These programs will (most of the time) respect your system theme and configuration.

 #### AppImages